Texas DWI Superfine

 The surcharge system issued a fine based on either “points” or convictions.
 Regardless, putting “points” on a person’s license only happens after a conviction.
 The old system said that a “conviction” is a “final conviction” regardless of whether the conviction resulted in jail time or probation.
-In terms of the surcharge for a DWI conviction, the old system said this:
+In terms of the surcharge for a Texas DWI conviction, the old system said this:

 - Each year the department shall assess a surcharge on the license of each person who, during the preceding 36-month period, has been finally convicted of [a DWI offense]

 - The amount of the surcharge . . . is $1,000 per year, except the surcharge is: